 By train/ bus: Direct train connection with regular departures from Maria Zambrano train station, the journey takes around 1 hour with frequent departures every day.
 Bus routes are also available but take considerably longer.

 Probably my favorite spot around the Costa del Sol coastline, Marbella is a city of many faces.

-It has a charming old town lined with gorgeous Andalusian houses and restaurants, beautiful coastline with high-end beach clubs, a stretch of the most expensive real estate on Costa del Sol known as the Golden Mile and a flashy luxurious neighbourhood of Puerto Banus.
+It has a charming old town lined with gorgeous Andalusian houses and restaurants, a beautiful coastline with high-end beach clubs, a stretch of the most expensive real estate on Costa del Sol known as the Golden Mile and a flashy luxurious neighborhood of Puerto Banus.